bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.5.2.1 (dev) =
+* Fixed bookings not showing in bookings table when in Multisite Global Mode

 = 6.5.2 =
 * Fixed fatal error on dashboard with Charts widget enabled.
 * Fixed 'array_key_exists' fatal error (not reproduced) on bookings dashboard in limited cases - pending further confirmation to reproduce/fix potential underlying issue.